mediaexplorer74/MicroStore/README.md

 - Media Support: home icons, etc. (for the brave)

+# Architecture

+- Main project: MicroStore
+- Other projects are api, MVVM/Flurl decomiled libs

-There are also a couple DOCs which explains miscellaneous functionality. =)
+Maybe, in future I 'll add some tech DOCs which explains miscellaneous functionality... =)

 With best wishes,